 A commercial driver’s license (CDL) is required to drive a commercial vehicle, such as a bus or a semi-truck.
 Because these vehicles are larger and harder to operate, a regular license is inadequate for public safety.
 Georgia’s requirement that drivers have a CDL makes sense.

 To obtain a CDL in Georgia, an applicant must meet all the requirements for a regular driver’s license but also pass a CDL knowledge exam and road test.
 Many applicants also take a driving course, similar to driver’s ed that we all took in high school.

 Unfortunately, CDL drivers can get into an accident just like anyone else, and the results are often tragic because of the size of the vehicles they are driving.
 If a CDL driver struck you, then your case will in many ways be similar to any other wreck.
 However, some things are different.
-To learn more, contact a Conyers truck accident lawyer today to discuss how best to negotiate a favorable settlement or file a lawsuit.
+To learn more, contact one of our lawyers today to discuss how best to negotiate a favorable settlement or file a lawsuit.

 Negligence Rules Still Apply